 - Cashews: Cashews are the magic ingredient in vegan cheesecake!
 In order to get the creamiest texture possible it's essential to soak your cashews, preferably overnight.
 If you're in a hurry you can use the quick-soak method: Bring a lidded pot of water to a boil, remove it from the heat, put your cashews in the water and put the lid on the pan.
 Soak for 30 minutes.

-- Maple Syrup: Adds the perfect amount of sweetness to your cheesecake.
+- Maple Syrup: Maple syrup adds the perfect amount of sweetness to your cheesecake.

 - Coconut Cream: - Chill a can of coconut milk overnight in the fridge.
 This will make the milk fat separate and solidify on top.
 Skim the cream off the top with a spoon.